 Thermoset plastics only cure once, so each layer is stuck to the dried layer below leaving bond lines.

-When exposed by a crack or impact damage, these layers can delaminate and they make a breeding ground for bacteria and germs.
+When exposed to a crack or impact damage, these layers can delaminate and make a breeding ground for bacteria and germs.
 This poses a risk to the hygiene of the flooring in your restaurant kitchen.

 When repaired with Epoxy or PU, the damaged area is cut out, new flooring is installed and joints are left around the patch.

 These joints will eventually open, allowing for water and dirt to penetrate the floor.
 The result of this is delamination starts again and a larger patch of floor is now required to repair.

 MMA (methyl-methacrylate) and Acrylicon are from the Thermoplastic family of resins.
 These resins can cure and un-cure, as they are reactivated by uncured resin.
 There is therefore no risk of delamination within the flooring system, as there are no joints.